Wander Franco Player Props: Rays vs. Yankees

 Wander Franco At The Plate

-- He ranks 23rd in batting average, 36th in on base percentage, and 21st in slugging among qualifying batters in baseball.
+- Among the qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks 38th and he is 22nd in slugging.

-- Franco has picked up a hit in 22 of 31 games this year, with multiple hits 11 times.
+- Franco has picked up a hit in 23 of 32 games this season, with multiple hits 11 times.

-- He has hit a long ball in six games this year (19.4%), leaving the park in 4.3% of his trips to the plate.
+- In 18.8% of his games this season, he has gone deep, and 4.2% of his trips to the plate.

-- Franco has an RBI in 14 of 31 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Franco has driven in a run in 14 games this year (43.8%), including five games with more than one RBI (15.6%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.